Emulator Issues #12725

 Again, pixel perfect means the image gets narrower, but that also means no scaling.
 Like we said, however, there are ways to get the proper aspect ratio after the image has been sent to the screen.

-Updated by JosJuice over 2 years ago
+Updated by JosJuice almost 3 years ago

 - Has duplicate Emulator Issues #12861: [Feature Request] Add support for integer scaling and nearest neighbor filtering added